hl037/ardoise/README.txt

 -Handle flowchart (0.9)
 -Layers

-+add end-user requested function along the developpement.
++add end-user requested functions along the developpement.

 v0.3.3.0
 ========

-The program provide the basics functions.
+The program provides the basic functions.
 There is some bugs fixed like to leave the drawing area pressing mouse button.